Camille Paglia: Child sexuality

+Paglia notably commented in an interview in 1992: "In the case of Sinéad O'Connor, child abuse was justified".
+This was her response to the singer's action on Saturday Night Live, where she tore up a picture of the pope in protest of the unfolding child sexual abuse scandal surrounding the Catholic Church.
 In 1993, Paglia signed a manifesto supporting NAMBLA, a pederasty and pedophilia advocacy organization.
 In 1994, Paglia supported lowering the legal age of consent to 14.
 She noted in a 1995 interview with pro-pedophile activist Bill Andriette, "I fail to see what is wrong with erotic fondling with any age."

 In a 1997 Salon column, Paglia expressed the view that male pedophilia correlates with the heights of a civilization, stating "I have repeatedly protested the lynch-mob hysteria that dogs the issue of man-boy love.
 In Sexual Personae, I argued that male pedophilia is intricately intertwined with the cardinal moments of Western civilization."
-Paglia noted in several interviews, as well as Sexual Personae, that she supports the legalization of certain forms of child pornography.
+Paglia noted in several interviews, as well as Sexual Personae, that she supported the legalization of certain forms of child pornography.

 She later changed her views on the matter.
-In an interview for Radio New Zealand's Saturday Morning show, conducted on April 28, 2018, by Kim Hill, Paglia was asked, "Are you a libertarian on the issue of pedophilia?", to which she replied, "In terms of the present day, I think it's absolutely impossible to think we could reproduce the Athenian code of pedophilia, of boy-love, that was central to culture at that time. …We must protect children, and I feel that very very strongly.
+In an interview for Radio New Zealand's Saturday Morning show, conducted on April 28, 2018, by Kim Hill, Paglia was asked, "Are you a libertarian on the issue of pedophilia?", to which she replied, "In terms of the present day, I think it's absolutely impossible to think we could reproduce the Athenian code of pedophilia, of boy-love, that was central to culture at that time. [...]
+We must protect children, and I feel that very very strongly.
 The age of consent for sexual interactions between a boy and an older man is obviously disputed, at what point that should be.
 I used to think that fourteen (the way it is in some places in the world) was adequate.
 I no longer think that.
-I think young people need greater protection than that. …This is one of those areas that we must confine to the realm of imagination and the history of the arts."
+I think young people need greater protection than that. [...]
+This is one of those areas that we must confine to the realm of imagination and the history of the arts."